VTAstrobotics/PHOENIX/README.md

 It is only public because we need paid features for free.

 ## Docs
-This repository has documentation available via its [GitHub Wikis](https://github.com/VTAstrobotics/PHOENIX/wiki).
+This repository has documentation available via our [GitHub Wikis](https://github.com/VTAstrobotics/Documentation/wiki).
 Please read them carefully.